Kardarigan/kardarigan/README.md

 I'm Dara — a Persian Software Engineer from the Moon, currently coding somewhere in the Solar System.

 I despise unnecessary transitions, dumb animations, and bloated GUI apps.
 If it were up to me?
 Every app would run in the console.
-Every website would be black and red.
+Every website would be black.
 Every OS would be Windows.
 (Linux?
 Nah.
 Except maybe BlackArch — it just sounds cool.)

 But despite all that, I *love* code.